richonguzman/LoRa_APRS_iGate/README.md

 <br />

 # Timeline (Versions):
+- 2026-09-23 APRSPacketLib V1.0.7 update and many code cleaning with this.
+- 2026-09-17 Real APRS Symbols added to map and TNC2 output as a posibility in TNC mode.
 - 2026-08-16 New UI (Web) and also Live View over a Map to see Rx stations.
 - 2026-08-10 CAD (Channel Activity Detection) and DIFS (Distributed Inter-Frame Space) added.
 - 2026-03-25 More Boards, SDK update, OTA fix, GPS process update.